Updated, January 2023

 There are 50 kilometres of trail to explore, but we’d suggest breaking that up a bit.
 If you like a challenge then you could opt for the Ascent Trail on Blackcomb Mountain, which goes from the bottom of the mountain to the Rendezvous Lodge (6.1 kilometres with a total elevation gain of 1,200 metres).
 We’d recommend a day spent at the Scandianve Spa after that one.

 For your next hiking adventure, you could make it all high alpine on the High Note Trail, a 9.4-kilometre loop from Top of the World Summit to the Roundhouse Lodge on Whistler Mountain.
-Hit the lakes on your day off and then it’s time to tackle Blackcomb Mountain’s Decker Loop, which takes you into Garibaldi Provincial Park, a 7.1-kilometre loop that gives you incredible views of the Overlord Glacier and Decker Tarn (glacial lake).
+Hit the lakes (note that Rainbow Park is closed due to construction for the summer of 2023) on your day off and then it’s time to tackle Blackcomb Mountain’s Decker Loop, which takes you into Garibaldi Provincial Park, a 7.1-kilometre loop that gives you incredible views of the Overlord Glacier and Decker Tarn (glacial lake).
 Again, a deeper look into one of Whistler’s most iconic summer experiences reveals more to explore.

 Take a look at our blog posts on hiking in Whistler for more inspiration.